PeterRK/slices/README.md

 ```

 ## [Benchmark](https://gist.github.com/PeterRK/7faec0e10e82effb57c2b07e890a6f45) Result on Xeon-8374C
 This algorithm runs fast in many cases, but pdqsort is too fast for sorted list.
+Usually, sorted list is handled well enough, won't be the bottleneck.
+We should pay more attention to general cases.

 ### Compared to generic pdqsort in golang.org/x/exp/slices
 ```